Noel Törnqvist: Loan to AFC Eskilstuna

 The 2021 season saw Törnqvist loaned out to Superettan club AFC Eskilstuna.
 He played 10 matches for AFC, but featured infrequently.
 When he was omitted from the starting eleven during the closing months of the season, he called it "not fair".

 Como

-In August 2025, Törnqvist completed a move to the Italian Serie A club Como 1907.
-The agreement included a loan-back arrangement that allowed him to stay at Mjällby AIF and finish the remainder of the Allsvenskan season before joining Como.
+On 31 August 2025, Törnqvist completed a move to Serie A club Como.
+The agreement included a loan-back arrangement that allowed him to stay at Mjällby and finish the remainder of the Allsvenskan season before joining Como.
+That season, Törnqvist helped Mjällby to their first league title, and was awarded the Best Goalkeeper of the 2025 Allsvenskan.

+Loan to Monza

+On 31 August 2026, Törnqvist was sent on a one-year loan to Serie A club Monza.

+International career

+Törnqvist represented Sweden in a U17 three-nation tournament, playing against the Czech Republic.
+In 2021 he was called up to Sweden U21 for the first time, making his debut in 2022.

 Personal life

 Törnqvist is noted for wearing a protective helmet during matches, which he began using after sustaining a head injury during his youth career.